 - Steam – Not officially a subscription, but if you give credit, your gift recipient can download whatever game they like from this great PC gaming platform.

 - Club Penguin Island – Subscription fun for the slightly younger set.
-Sarah was a member of the earlier iterations of Club Penguin for almost nine years and loved it the whole time.
+Ashar was a member of the earlier iterations of Club Penguin for almost nine years and loved it the whole time.

 Unschooling Gift Ideas: Special Interests